 KCME listeners can hear Quinn every weekday from 11 am to 4 pm, and on Thursday evenings from 6pm to 7pm for Dinner and a Movie.

 Brenda Bratton is a thirty-seven year resident of Colorado Springs.
-A Liberal Arts major in college she is also an experienced finance/office manager who uses her experience to help further the cause of classical music and the arts community.
-She has worked at KCME full-time since February of 2010, but prior to that worked as the contract accountant for almost two years.
+A Liberal Arts major in college she is also an experienced administrative manager who uses her experience to help further the cause of classical music and the arts community.
+She has worked for KCME since 2008.
 Preferring to stay in the background, she may not be known to you, but rest assured that she is working diligently behind the scenes to help foster this valuable community resource.

 Sarah Fitzsimons, is a recent resident of the Springs, having just relocated in May of 2016.
 She is originally from North Eastern Ohio but in the spirit of “living life to the fullest” has moved around quite a bit.
 Her background is in office administration and finance, though it was her love of radio and the arts that brought her to KCME.
 When not working Sarah and her children; Coral, Colton and Cross enjoy hiking and enjoying nature as much as possible.